eksplein/website/CONTRIBUTING.md

 - The client shall have **good DX**.

 > No contributor enjoys working on projects with slow compile/re-rendering times, nonsense state management tools or undocumented codebase.

-- Use **SSR** for any heavy task.

-> Please take advantage of Sapper SSR features.
-Frameworks like Sapper, Next or Nuxt exist for this exact purpose.

 - Components shall be easily **reused**.